GoogleCloudPlatform/java-docs-samples/memorystore/valkey/caching/GUIDE.md

       /** Check if we have found a valid cache item **/ if (cachedValue) {
-         /** Set a property to display cached item as a property in the application **/ cachedItem.setFromCache(true);
+         /** Set a property to display cached item as a property for usage in the application **/ cachedItem.setFromCache(true);

          /** Extract the item into a data objet **/